MS NASA EPSCoR

 The Mississippi NASA EPSCoR Research Infrastructure Development (RID) Program provides research initiation seed grants aimed at strengthening Mississippi’s research competitiveness.

-Proposals are being accepted through 3 July 2023.
+Proposals are being accepted through 7 June 2024.
 See details through the links below.

 Solicitation Apply Online